December 1st, 2015 Last Updated on: November 30th, 2021

 Many Native Americans do not have the funds to attend college and missing out on the chance to better their lives through higher education can keep them trapped in the cycle of poverty.

 This long-standing charity has been helping Native Americans since 1993.
-It focuses on two of the poorest counties in America, the Pine Ridge and Crow Creek Reservations in South Dakota.
-The charity also offers support to other reservations in the area including Rosebud, Cheyenne River and Lower Brule.
+The Native American Heritage Association focuses on two of the poorest counties in America, the Pine Ridge and Crow Creek Reservations in South Dakota.
+The charity also offers support to other indigenous peoples in the area including those in Rosebud, Cheyenne River and Lower Brule.

-With the help of donations from people like you, they provide basic life necessities and emergency food supplies to these communities.
-Many times, without the donations from NAHA, Native American families in these reservations wouldn’t have anything to feed their elders and children.
+With the help of donations from people like you, the Native American Heritage Association provides basic life necessities and emergency food supplies to these indigenous communities.
+Many times, without the donations from Native American Heritage Association, Native American families in these reservations wouldn’t have anything to feed their elders and children.

 The role of the Native American Rights Fund is to ensure that the US State governments and federal governments live up to their legal obligations.
 Also, this charity is dedicated to providing legal representation and assistance to trips, individuals, and organizations across the country.

-For example, one of the earliest cases that NARF assisted with resulted in the 1974 Boldt Decision, in which a US district judge rules that Washington State had to uphold tribal treaty fishing rights.
+For example, one of the earliest cases that the Native American Rights Fund assisted with resulted in the 1974 Boldt Decision, in which a US district judge ruled that Washington State had to uphold tribal treaty fishing rights.

 Home » Native American Articles » Native American Culture »